feathersjs/feathers/docs/guides/basics/generator.md

 ## What's next?

-In this chapter we installed the Feathers CLI and created a new Feathers application.
+In this chapter we we created a new Feathers application.
 To learn more about the generated files and what you can do with the CLI, have a look at the [CLI guide](../cli/index.md) after finishing the Getting Started guide.
 In [the next chapter](./services.md) we will learn more about Feathers services and databases.